asajeffrey/josephine/README.md

     let ref mut root = cx.new_root();
     let global = cx.new_global::<MyGlobalClass>().in_root(root);

-    // Make sure the global has the native data we expect. assert_eq!(global.borrow(cx).message, "hello");
+    // Run the visitor code in the global. global.visit_compartment(cx, MyGlobalClass);
 }
 ```